 #1.
 We set more weight near the top because often the fastest current is near the surface so this will keep your leader more verticle near the surface which improves depth.

 #2.
-Less weight near the bottom allows for a better more natural movement of the bait and being sparsely weighted it’s less likely to be seen by the salmon.
+Less weight near the bottom allows for a better more natural movement of the bait and being sparsely weighted the weights are less likely to be seen by the salmon.

 #4.
 By adding a shot line that is 2 to 4 pounds heavier than the lowest part of the leader, should you break off for any reason, only the hook or lower leader will need to be replaced.
 There are times when I will break off on snags over 50 times, and I never need to replace my shot line.